dizzybeaver/SIMA/platforms/aws/lambda/AWS-Lambda-Index.md

 3. Right-size memory (more = faster initialization)
 4. Separate functions by use case
 5. Consider provisioned concurrency
+6. Avoid VPC when possible (1-2s overhead)
+7. Use Lambda Layers for shared code

 ### Memory Management